 This work is motivated by S. Vickers's work on topology via logic [21].
 To illustrate the relationship between topology and geometric logic, the concept of a topological system played a crucial role.
 A topological system is a triple $(X, \models, A)$ , consisting of a non-empty set X, a frame A and a binary relation $\models$ (known as satisfaction relation) between X and A satisfying certain conditions.
 The notion of a topological system was introduced by S. Vickers in 1989.
 A topological system is an interesting mathematical structure that unifies the concepts of topology, algebra, and logic in a single framework.
-In our earlier work [1], we introduced a notion of fuzzy topology be studied?".
-For this purpose first of all we introduced the notion of fuzzy topological
+In our earlier work [1], we introduced a notion of fuzzy geometric logic to answer the question viz.
+"From which logic can fuzzy topology be studied?".